managarm/bootstrap-managarm/README.md

 chmod +x image_create.sh
 ```

-This repository contains a `mkimage` script to copy the system onto the image.
+This repository contains an `update-image.py` script to mount the image and copy the system onto it.

 This script can use 3 different methods to copy files onto the image:
 1. Using libguestfs (the default method).